For Graphic Packaging Holding Company [GPK], Analyst sees a drop to $29. What next?

-Graphic Packaging Holding Company [NYSE: GPK] gained 1.86% or 0.41 points to close at $22.45 with a heavy trading volume of 4351267 shares.
+Graphic Packaging Holding Company [NYSE: GPK] slipped around -0.47 points on Wednesday, while shares priced at $22.83 at the close of the session, down -2.02%.
 The company report on August 28, 2023 at 8:30 AM that Graphic Packaging Holding Company President and Chief Executive Officer to Present at Jefferies Conference on September 7.

 Graphic Packaging Holding Company (NYSE: GPK), a leading consumer packaging company, announced today that Michael P. Doss, President and Chief Executive Officer, will present at the Jefferies Industrials Conference on Thursday, September 7th at 11:30am ET.